LevinJ/SFND_3D_Object_Tracking/README.md

 ##  Performance Evaluation 1 (lidar TTC)

-Lidar based TTC could be off, the main root cause could be that the closest point obtained may be a ghost point, may not be an actual point in the preceding car.
+Lidar based TTC could be off, the main root cause could be that the closest point obtained may be a ghost point.
+In another word, it may not be an actual point in the preceding car.
 Below are a few examples,

 <img src="images/lidar_outlier_4.png"  />